CoOperative CO-evolutionary Covariance Matrix Adaptation (COCMA)

 Note

-For COCMA, CMA-ES is used as the suboptimizer, since it could learn the variable dependencies in each subsapce to accelerate convergence.
-The simplest cyclic decomposition is employed to tackle non-separable objective functions, argurably a common feature of most real-world applications.
+For COCMA, CMA-ES is used as the suboptimizer, since it could learn the variable dependencies in each subspace to accelerate local convergence.
+Here, the simplest cyclic decomposition is employed to tackle non-separable objective functions, argurably the common feature of most real-world applications.

 Examples

-Use the optimizer COCMA to minimize the well-known test function Rosenbrock:
+Use the black-box optimizer COCMA to minimize the well-known test function Rosenbrock:

 For its correctness checking of coding, we cannot provide the code-based repeatability report, since this implementation combines different papers.
-To our knowledge, few well-designed open-source code of CC is available for non-separable black-box optimization.
+To our knowledge, few well-designed Python code of CC is openly available for non-separable black-box optimization.

 number of individuals/samples, aka population size.